-Applicants interested in public housing may call the LACDA's application phone line to submit an application to be placed on up to thirteen waiting lists (contingent upon unit size required and other eligibility requirements as set forth below) or apply online at www.lacda.org.
+During the opening of the public housing waiting lists, applicants interested in public housing may call the LACDA's application phone line to submit an application to be placed on up to thirteen waiting lists (contingent upon unit size required and other eligibility requirements as set forth below) or apply online at www.lacda.org.
 Upon a request from a person with a disability, the LACDA will make the waiting list application available in an accessible format.
 The LACDA provides a full listing of the locations of accessible units and their features on the LACDA website and a "Notice to Applicants and Residents with Disabilities of the LACDA's Policy Regarding Reasonable Accommodations and Reasonable Modifications".
 The Notice provides the applicants and residents with their rights to and procedures to request a reasonable accommodation and/or reasonable modification.